J. T. Chargois: Minnesota Twins

-The Minnesota Twins selected Chargois in the second round, with the 72nd overall selection, of the 2012 MLB draft.
+The Minnesota Twins selected Chargois in the second round, with the 72nd overall selection of the 2012 MLB draft.
 He signed with the Twins, receiving a $712,600 signing bonus.
 Converted to a full-time pitcher, he appeared in 12 games in the summer of 2012 for the Elizabethton Twins of the Rookie-level Appalachian League, pitching to a 1.69 ERA, and recording five saves in 16 innings.
 He underwent Tommy John surgery in 2013.
 After missing the 2013 and 2014 season recovering from surgery, he pitched for the Twins in an instructional league after the 2014 season.

-Chargois opened 2015 closing for the Fort Myers Miracle of the High–A Florida State League.
-After pitching to a 1–0 record with 4 saves and a 2.40 ERA in 15 innings pitched, the Twins promoted Chargois to the Chattanooga Lookouts of the Double–A Southern League in late May, where he finished the season with a 1–1 record, 11 saves, and a 2.73 ERA in 32 appearances.
+Chargois opened 2015 closing for the Fort Myers Miracle of the High-A Florida State League.
+After pitching to a 1–0 record with 4 saves and a 2.40 ERA in 15 innings pitched, the Twins promoted Chargois to the Chattanooga Lookouts of the Double-A Southern League in late May, where he finished the season with a 1–1 record, 11 saves, and a 2.73 ERA in 32 appearances.
 After the 2015 season, the Twins added Chargois to their 40-man roster.
 He began the 2016 season in Chattanooga, and after compiling a 1.54 ERA through 11 2/3 innings, received a promotion to the Rochester Red Wings of the Triple–A International League in May.

 On June 10, the Twins promoted Chargois to the major leagues.
 He made his MLB debut the following day against the Boston Red Sox, allowing five earned runs in 2/3 of an inning.
 The Twins returned him to Rochester following the game.
 Chargois appeared in the 2016 All-Star Futures Game and was called back up to the majors on August 10.
 He pitched in 25 games for the Twins in 2016, with a 1–1 record and 4.70 ERA in 23 innings pitched.
 His first major league win was on September 10 against the Cleveland Indians, when he pitched a scoreless 12th inning.

 In 2017, Chargois was optioned to Rochester before the season began, ticketed to be the team's closer After pitching twice for Rochester, Chargois went on the disabled list with an elbow injury.
 He missed the rest of the season while recovering from the stress reaction injury.
-On February 14, 2018, the Twins waived Charlois, removing him from their roster while hoping another team would not claim him.
+On February 14, 2018, the Twins waived Chargois, removing him from their roster while hoping another team would not claim him.